apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 # Split Brain Resolver

-When operating an Akka cluster you must consider how to handle [network partitions](https://en.wikipedia.org/wiki/Network_partition) (a.k.a. split brain scenarios) and machine crashes (including JVM and hardware failures).
-This is crucial for correct behavior if you use @ref:[Cluster Singleton](typed/cluster-singleton.md) or @ref:[Cluster Sharding](typed/cluster-sharding.md), especially together with Akka Persistence.
+When operating an Pekko cluster you must consider how to handle [network partitions](https://en.wikipedia.org/wiki/Network_partition) (a.k.a. split brain scenarios) and machine crashes (including JVM and hardware failures).
+This is crucial for correct behavior if you use @ref:[Cluster Singleton](typed/cluster-singleton.md) or @ref:[Cluster Sharding](typed/cluster-sharding.md), especially together with Pekko Persistence.

 The [Split Brain Resolver video](https://akka.io/blog/news/2020/06/08/akka-split-brain-resolver-video) is a good starting point for learning why it is important to use a correct downing provider and